wso2/istio-apim/adapter/README.md

 ```
 cd $ROOT_FOLDER

-docker build -t pubudu/wso2adapter:v4 .
+docker build -t pubudu/wso2adapter:0.5 .
 ```

-Push this to a docker registry which can be accessed from the Kubernetes cluster.
+Note: Push this docker image to a docker registry which can be accessed from the Kubernetes cluster.

 ##### 9. Create a K8s secret in istio-system for the public certificate of WSO2 API Manager as follows.